Lift Station Design Solutions

 All of our lift station designs are completed in true spatial 3D.
 This results in reduced design fees, fewer and lower change orders, rapid design time, and more competitive bids.
 Utilizing 3D design allows the client, the contractor, and the public to visualize and understand the layout and location of the lift station components, as well as the exterior appearance prior to construction.
 This results in fewer unexpected modifications during and after construction.

-Over the years, we have developed some very unique solutions to address the challenges faced in designing lift stations, whether they are located in commercial or residential areas.
+Over the years, RH2 has developed some very unique solutions to address the challenges faced in designing lift stations, whether they are located in commercial or residential areas.
 For example, we once designed a lift station that is used as a public viewing platform in a city park.
 This particular lift station also has a large dry well and two separate wet wells to facilitate maintenance within the facility and minimizes impacts to business, residents, and visitors outside of the facility.